Vardhan-R/TL-Glow-Curve-Deconvolution/README.md

 ### $I_m$

-- If two peaks seem have their maxima close by, then initialise to their corresponding $I_m$ values to be slightly lesser, such that the sum of the peaks would fit the data closely.
+- If two peaks seem have their maxima close by, then initialise their corresponding $I_m$ values to be slightly lesser, such that the sum of the peaks would fit the data closely.

 ### $b$ and $E$